microsoft/DroneRescue/README.md

    NOTE: if you want to explore the area manually you can select **Yes** to drive a vehicle around, simply restart AirSim to change back to the drone.

 2. If prompted to install Microsoft Visual C++ and DirectX, select **Yes** and follow the installation prompts.
-If you receive a message that Microsoft .NET 3.5 couldn't be installed you can ignore the message.
+If you receive a message that Microsoft .NET 3.5 couldn't be installed, you can ignore the message.
 Try running the drone rescue landscape again (see previous step).

 > With the DroneRescue window in focus press **3** to open the drone camera window.